M4tt-/devops-demo/readme.md

 There is a ``Jenkinsfile`` at the base of this repository that is 'standalone' - it doesn't actually operate on the other code herein, it is merely a demo file that showcases various things you can do:

-- Trigger on some web hook (e.g., pull request)
+- Trigger on web hook (e.g., pull request) w/ Generic Web Hook plugin
 - Checkout code
 - Test code
 - Lint code